Masters Projects: Where and How We Work

 The Masters product includes a professional report for the sponsoring organization, written academic reflections, and a journal publication or article in the popular mass media.

-Here's an update on current FNEP Masters project work:
+Here's an update on current FNEP masters project work from the 2014 field season:

 A conservation organization can protect a natural area from logging or development, but invasive plants routinely hop fences and scoff at legislation.
 So Clare Crosby is helping The Nature Conservancy and the Vermont Land Trust rethink their approach to managing invasives in and around natural areas.
 By analyzing distribution of invasives on private lands, Clare is helping to guide future management efforts around TNC natural areas in Vermont’s Champlain Valley.
 She is also opening lines of communication with landowners about the importance of managing invasives on their land.